rabbitmaidsea/HyperClipse/README.md

 Released under the MIT License.

-A gift to fellow narrative builders.
+*A gift to fellow narrative builders.*

 ---

 ## Support

-If you'd like to support future RabbitMaid development, Patreon is available.
+Support is available through Patreon.

 ---